alan-turing-institute/trustchain/docs/getting-started.md

 ### Step 1.
 Install ION

-As the main Trustchain dependency, ION has its own secction on this site.
+As the main Trustchain dependency, ION has its own section on this site.
 Please follow the installation instructions provided on the [ION page](ion.md).

 ### Step 2.
 Install Rust